randallsutton/randallsutton.github.com/_posts/2011-06-23-visual-studio-code-metrics-without-visual-studio.md

 ![metrics files](/img/metricsfiles.png)

 In order to run the tool my build server all I had to do was copy those two files into my FxCop directory and viola, code metrics.
-In addition, you can also copy the FxCop directory to your build server so there isn’t even a requirement for FxCop to be installed with the installer.
+In addition, you can also copy the FxCop directory to your build server so there isn't even a requirement for FxCop to be installed with the installer.
 I find this helpful because the location of FxCop installed with Visual Studio is not the same as when installed with the Windows SDK.